Albany Law School will delay opening until 11am due to the weather.

 Depending on the placement, students may be involved in witness interviewing, trial preparation, legal research and writing, drafting of opinions, fact investigation, depositions and conducting trials or hearings.
-Students participate in the related field placement class, maintain a journal of their placement experiences, and meet periodically with the director of the Government Law Center, who supervises the program.
+Students participate in the related field placement class, maintain a journal of their placement experiences, and meet periodically with the faculty member who supervises the program.
 Students receive twelve academic credits for their supervised field work, contemporaneous clinic class, journals and other faculty assignments.
-Students interested in SIP must contact the Government Law Center to discuss Semester-in-Practice opportunities.
+Students interested in SIP must contact Professor Ray Brescia.

 The Albany Law School Clinic and Justice Center is funded, in part, through public grants and private donors.
 For more information please contact the clinic at 518-445-2328, or